YuqiWang98/INDE577-Rice-University/Supervise Learning/Decision Tree/README.md

 This sub-repository mainly focuses on using Decision Tree Algorithm to solve classification problems.

 **Decision Tree.ipynb**: Jupyter notebook file containing
-* Definition of the Decisiong Tree
+* Definition of the Decision Tree
 * Performing the decision tree algorithm
 * Advantages and Disavantages of decision tree
 * Using confusion matrix to evaluate the algorithm